-Does Chinese fashion & lifestyle have an increasing influence abroad?
-Well, it’s two-fold.
+Do Chinese fashion & lifestyle have an increasing influence abroad?
+It’s two-fold.

 For example.
 One the one hand, we are talking actual creativity and new approaches towards fashion.
 Educational fashion bastions (such as Parsons’ New School in New York) feature graduate selections counting more and more Chinese citizens.

 Thing is that many of these millennial Chinese fashion students are dealing with mixed feelings and experience a sense of duality.
 In a way, they feel torn between the total freedom a city like New York has to offer (often in terms of sexual orientation, even in 2021) and the constraints of parental supervision they still feel hovering over their heads all the way from China.
 Their designs tell the story of ambiguity.

 Fashionably speaking, this translates into breathtaking, groundbreaking design.

 And then, of course, there are the big names bordering on becoming new fashion institutions like Masha Ma, Angel Chen, Shushu Tong/Studio, Xander Zhou,…, who are presenting their FROWs with new images of contemporary China.
 And yes, people do ask… “This is CHINA?!”
 Yep.
 ‘Tis.